yesdevnull/homebridge-mitsubishi-aircon-au-nz/README.md

 1. Access the settings and configure the credentials as per the required fields.
 2. Save and restart homebridge.
 3. All units in your network should be automatically recognised.
 Open your Home App and allocate them to their respective rooms.
+4. To detect and add Zone fucntionality select in the Plugin Config.

 ### Through CLI